skan45/pfa-edge/README.md

 - Configuration of **AWS Lambda** functions for image processing and traffic light control.
 - Use of **AWS Kinesis** for real-time image streaming.
 - Storage of Terraform backend state securely in an **S3 bucket** with state locking enabled.
+- Setup of **DynamoDB** tables for storing vehicle count and traffic signal data.
+- Configuration of **IAM roles and policies** to securely grant necessary permissions to Lambda functions, EC2 instances, and Kinesis streams.

 This setup ensures a scalable, secure, and reproducible deployment environment.